 - Meet State requirements for City Moderate Income Housing (see explanation below).
 This may keep money/grants within the city for Cedar Hills.

-Earlier this year the State Legislature passed a new law, which mandates that cities plan for moderate income housing growth by adopting a moderate income housing plan.
+The State Legislature passed a law, which mandates that cities plan for moderate income housing growth by adopting a moderate income housing plan.
 Cities are also now required to report and publish data indicating the number of housing units in the city that qualify as low-income and moderate-income.
 While Cedar Hills does not have any housing that would qualify as low-income, there are some accessory apartments that will qualify as moderate-income housing.
 In order for the City of Cedar Hills to comply with this new legislation, the City Council recently approved an updated ordinance relating to ADUs.
 In addition to complying with State Legislation, the new ordinance makes it easier for residents to own and operate ADUs within Cedar Hills.

 Property owners may complete registration of an existing apartment within two (2) years of the passing of Ordinance 17-17-2018A.
 After July 17, 2021, properties with unregistered apartments may be subject to a $500 fine.